10 Smart City Apartment Ideas to Make Every Room Work Harder

 10. Decorate With Purpose, Not Just More Stuff

-Purposeful small apartment decor with baskets plants wall art and soft neutral colors
+Purposeful compact apartment decor with baskets plants wall art and soft neutral colors

-Purposeful decor adds warmth and personality without making a small apartment feel crowded.
+Purposeful decor adds warmth and personality without making a compact apartment feel crowded.

 Start with larger visual choices before small accessories.
 A cohesive color palette, simple curtains, a rug, framed wall art, and a few plants can create a complete look without requiring many tiny objects.
 Then, add practical decor, such as attractive baskets, trays, lamps, hooks, and storage boxes.
 These pieces make the apartment look styled while also helping it work better.